simonerigoni/hello_world/README.md

 In 2019 I graduated from the [Udacity](https://www.udacity.com/) Data Scientist Nanodegree Program.
 It allowed me to deepen my theoretical and practical knowledge of Supervise, Unsupervised and Deep Learning.

-From September 2020 I work as Data Engineer in the Data Platforms division of [Fastweb](https://www.fastweb.it/) which is a telecommunications company that provides landline, broadband Internet, IPTV and mobile services.
+From September 2020 I work as Data Engineer in the Data Platforms team of [Fastweb](https://www.fastweb.it/) which is a telecommunications company that provides landline, broadband Internet, IPTV and mobile services.

 You can find me on:
  - [Linkedin](https://www.linkedin.com/in/simone-rigoni-852b40101)